Things to do in the Huon Valley: Where to Eat, Drink, Stay & Play

 The Kiln

-Built in an old hops kiln or oast house, The Kiln embraces the concept of Mame Zala (small plates) and features cuisines from around the world.
-Its seasonal menu draws on Middle Eastern, Mediterranean, Nepalese, Japanese, Greek, French provincial and even Caribbean influences, all made using the incredible produce that the Huon Valley and surrounds has to offer.
-It’s truly a unique dining experience – you’ll want to go back so you can sample it all before the menu changes.
+Built in an old hops kiln, or oast house, The Kiln embraces the concept of Mame Zala (small plates) and features cuisines from around the world.
+Its seasonal menu draws on Middle Eastern, Mediterranean, Nepalese, Japanese, Greek, French provincial, and even Caribbean influences, all made with the incredible produce the Huon Valley and surrounding areas have to offer.
+It’s a truly unique dining experience—you’ll want to return to sample everything before the menu changes.

 2 Louisa Street, Ranelagh